bad64/PythonPad/README.md

 * C-stick gets yoten[^3]
 * SOCD gets resolved to LRN & UDU[^4][^5]

----
-> [!NOTE]
-> In short: Edit `config.json` with your favorite text editor to map your inputs.
-If you're on Windows and can't see the `.json` file extension, [blame Microsoft](https://support.microsoft.com/en-us/windows/common-file-name-extensions-in-windows-da4a4430-8e76-89c5-59f7-1cdbbc75cb01). <sub>Really this decision leads to way more backdoors than you think it does</sub>
----

 ## Updating the firmware

-Updating is pretty easy: Connect your controller to a computer, and copy over the `boot.py`, `GamepadDriver.py`, `VERSION`, and `code.py` files, overwriting those present on the CIRCUITPYTHON drive.
+Updating is pretty easy: Connect your controller to a computer, and copy over the `boot.py`, `GamepadDriver.py`, `VERSION` (optional), and `code.py` files, overwriting those present on the CIRCUITPYTHON drive.
 In theory, you shouldn't have to overwrite `config.json` and should be able to keep your configuration across all versions.
 (If the controller stops working after such an update, try uploading the default version of that file again)

 ## Extending the firmware with new modes